earthly/earthly/README.md

 * Join us on [Gitter](https://gitter.im/earthly-room/community)!
 * Questions via GitHub issues are welcome!
 * PRs welcome!
 But please give a heads-up in GitHub issue before starting work.
 If there is no GitHub issue for what you want to do, please create one.
-* To build from source, you will need the `earth` binary ([🌍 Earthly builds itself](https://docs.earthly.dev/examples/earthly)).
+* To build from source, you will need the `earth` binary ([Earthly builds itself](https://docs.earthly.dev/examples/earthly)).
 Git clone the code and run `earth +all`.
 To run the tests, run `earth -P +test`.

 <h2 align="center">Licensing</h2>

-🌍 Earthly is licensed under the Mozilla Public License Version 2.0.
+Earthly is licensed under the Mozilla Public License Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.